developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 <strong>Possible Values</strong> (<span class='text-info'>STRING</span>):

-* Constant: EB.Barcode.VIEWFINDER_ENABLED - String: enabled Only the viewfinder is enabled (not the reticle).
+* Constant: EB.Barcode.VIEWFINDER_ENABLED - String: "enabled" Only the viewfinder is enabled (not the reticle).
 Displays a viewfinder on the screen showing the image being captured by the camera.
-* Constant: EB.Barcode.VIEWFINDER_DISABLED - String: disabled The viewfinder will not be displayed during aiming or scanning.
+* Constant: EB.Barcode.VIEWFINDER_DISABLED - String: "disabled" The viewfinder will not be displayed during aiming or scanning.
-* Constant: EB.Barcode.VIEWFINDER_STATIC_RETICLE - String: staticReticle Displays the viewfinder as well as draws a red reticle in the center of the image which helps with tracking the barcode.
+* Constant: EB.Barcode.VIEWFINDER_STATIC_RETICLE - String: "staticReticle" Displays the viewfinder as well as draws a red reticle in the center of the image which helps with tracking the barcode.
-* Constant: EB.Barcode.VIEWFINDER_DYNAMIC_RETICLE - String: dynamicReticle Displays the viewfinder as well as draws a red reticle in the center of the image.
+* Constant: EB.Barcode.VIEWFINDER_DYNAMIC_RETICLE - String: "dynamicReticle" Displays the viewfinder as well as draws a red reticle in the center of the image.
 If the barcode in the image is 'decodable' the reticle turns green to indicate this.
 This mode requires a second trigger press to decode the barcode after the reticle turns green.
 Not supported on Android.

 ####Access

 * Instance: This property can be accessed via an instance object of this class: <code>myObject.viewfinderMode</code>
 * Default Instance: This property can be accessed via the default instance object of this class.